 Participating in an NRMP Match as a couple allows two applicants to link their rank order lists, usually for purposes of obtaining positions in the same geographic location.
 When applicants participate in a Match as a couple, their rank order lists form pairs of program choices that are considered by the matching algorithm.
 A couple will match to the most preferred pair of programs on their rank order lists where each partner has been offered a position.

-Rank Order Lists
+Creating Rank Order Lists as a Couple

-Any two applicants can choose to participate in an NRMP Match as a couple.
 When creating rank order lists, couples should keep the following in mind:

-- Partners must have the SAME NUMBER of ranks on their respective rank order lists.
+- Partners must have the same number of ranks on their respective rank order lists.

-- Each partner can submit NO MORE THAN 300 ranks on their respective rank order lists.
+- Each partner can submit no more than 300 ranks on their respective rank order lists.

 - Viewing and Certifying Rank Order Lists for Couples – Residency Applicants support guide